 I spent over a year researching condo economics across America.
 I analyzed HOA data, insurance trends, energy mandate costs, special assessment histories, property tax trajectories, and structural engineering reports.
-The result was The Condo Trap — a 380-page book documenting the 7 financial forces destroying condo values.
+The result was The Condo Trap.
+A 380-page book documenting the 7 financial forces destroying condo values.

 Here's the honest answer to the question everyone asks: for most buyers in most markets, condos are a bad investment in 2026.
 Not because of market timing.
 Not because of interest rates.
 Because of structural cost forces that are accelerating, not improving.